tueimage/8qa01/README.md

 *	`ISIC_[ID]\_segmentation.png` the mask of the lesion, showing which pixels belong to the lesion or not
 * The label of the image, i.e. whether it belongs to the Melanoma class (0 = no, 1 = yes), and/or the Keratosis class (0 = no, 1 = yes).

-The full dataset is available via https://challenge.isic-archive.com/landing/2017, but to only get the images you need, you can get the ZIP file from Surfdrive (ask your instructor for the link).
+The full dataset is available via https://challenge.isic-archive.com/landing/2017, but to only get the images you need, you can get the ZIP file from Surfdrive (ask your lecturer for the link).

 ## Intermediate assignment

 Initially you will work with a subset of 100 images, which are different for each group.
-The Excel files with the IDs of the images you need, will be shared on Canvas.
 The format is the same as of the file `class2020_group00_id.xlsx`.
 One image ID corresponds to one row, and one piece of information (such as a measurement of the image) corresponds to one column.

 There are two things you need to do in your assignment, measure the images by hand, and describe your plan for the final assignment.